micro-manager/micro-manager.github.io/_pages/Plugins.md

 -   [Import Micro-Manager data into Image-Pro](http://www.mediacy.com/index.aspx?page=IP_MicroManager_plugin)

-''See also [Writing plugins for Micro-Manager](Writing_plugins_for_Micro-Manager "wikilink")
+See also [Writing plugins for Micro-Manager](Writing_plugins_for_Micro-Manager "wikilink")

-''And also look at our [paper](http://www.jbmethods.org/jbm/article/view/36/28) describing hardware synchronization, simultaneous use of multiple cameras, projection of patterned light onto a specimen, live slide mapping, imaging with multi-well plates, particle localization and tracking, and high-speed imaging.
+And also look at our [paper](http://www.jbmethods.org/jbm/article/view/36/28) describing hardware synchronization, simultaneous use of multiple cameras, projection of patterned light onto a specimen, live slide mapping, imaging with multi-well plates, particle localization and tracking, and high-speed imaging.